tsy24/tp/docs/UserGuide.md

 ## 2. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
-   * Windows users: You can open Windows Powershell and enter the command `java -version`.
+   * Windows users: You can click the Windows logo at the bottom of your screen to locate and launch Windows Powershell.
-   * Mac users: You can open Terminal and enter the command `java -version`.
+   * Mac users: You can click on Launchpad at the bottom of your screen and search for Terminal in the search bar.
+After finding it, launch Terminal.
+   * In either Windows Powershell or Terminal, enter the command `java -version`.
    * If you see `java version “11.0.x”` on your screen, you have Java `11` installed.
    * If you do not, you can install it from [here](https://www.oracle.com/java/technologies/downloads/)